Pareto Distribution Definition

 The Survival Function

-Most texts on the Pareto function mention a “survival function,” although this is sometimes also called a tail function or reliability function.
-This is just the probability of values greater than X. For example, you may be looking at household income in the United States and want to know what proportion of household income is greater than $1,000,000.
+Most texts on the Pareto function refer to a survival function, also called a tail function or reliability function.
+This is the probability of values greater than the random variable X. For example, X = the proportion of household incomes greater than $100,000.

 The Pareto Principle

-The Pareto Principle is derived from the Pareto distribution and is used to illustrate that many things are not distributed evenly.
+The Pareto Principle, derived from the Pareto distribution, is used to illustrate that many things are not distributed evenly.
 Originally written to state that 20% of the population holds 80% of the wealth, it can be applied more universally.
 For example, 1% of the population holds 99% of the wealth.
 However, it can be used to model any general situation where situations are not evenly distributed.
 For example, the top 20% of workers might produce 80% of output.

 Comments?
 Need to post a correction?
 Please Contact Us.